Rowing Ireland

 Rowing Ireland, formerly the Irish Amateur Rowing Union, is the governing body of rowing for Ireland.
 It is a cross-border organisation administering the sport in both the Republic of Ireland and Northern Ireland.

 Rowing Ireland is a member of the Olympic Council of Ireland and the Fédération Internationale des Sociétés d’Aviron (FISA).

 Membership

-In excess of 100 clubs are affiliated to Rowing Ireland.
-These are from every part of the island and include schools, third level institutions and open clubs.
+Over 100 clubs are affiliated to Rowing Ireland.
+These are from across the island and include schools, third level institutions and open clubs.

 In 2019 Rowing Ireland launched its strategy until 2024.
 This has four pillars: Supporting clubs, High Performance, Rowing for all and Leading our sport.

 National Rowing Centre

-The National Rowing Centre (NRC) in Farran Wood, Cork is the headquarters of Rowing Ireland and is also the base of the High Performance team.
+The National Rowing Centre (NRC) in Farran Wood, County Cork is the headquarters of Rowing Ireland and is also the base of the High Performance team.
 The centre has an eight-lane Albano course and hosts a number of regattas and the Championship Regatta each year.
 Every four years it hosts the Home International Regatta.
-In 1999 and 2008 it hosted the Coupe de la Jeunesse It successfully hosted the event again in 2018.
+It hosted the Coupe de la Jeunesse in 1999, 2008 and 2018.